HiassofT/highspeed-sio/README.txt

 just powered up and do a coldstart initialization.

-Why is it necessary to patch the NMI handler?
+Why is it necessary to patch the VBI handler?

 Short answer: well, because it's too slow :-)

-The original NMI (actually: the VBI) handler needs too many CPU cycles.
+The original VBI handler needs too many CPU cycles.
 At every VBI (50 or 60 times per second) it is executed and this may result in a byte being missed (aka: overrun).
 At "normal" SIO speeds this is not a problem, even the "highspeed" transfer rate of disk drives (up to approx. 80kbit/sec) is fine.
 But at 92kbit/sec (pokey divisor 3) problems start.

-The highspeed SIO patches use two different approaches to solve this problem.
-To better understand how these approaches work it's necessary to know how the OS handles NMIs (VBIs in particular):

-At the very beginning the OS checks if it was a DLI, if yes it jumps to the DLI code (vector at $0200).

-Then it saves all registers and invokes the immediate VBI handler (vector at $0222).

-The immediate VBI handler ends with a JMP $E45F which run's the OS's immediate VBI code.
-This code increments the system clock ($12..$14), handles ATRACT mode, and handles the first system timer (used by the SIO code for timeout handling).
-At the end it checks if the CRITIC flag is set.
-If it is not set, the deferred VBI handler is executed (vector at $0224), which ends with a JMP $E462.
-If the critic bit is set (or if an IRQ is pending) the deferred VBI handler is not called but instead the VBI is ended with a JMP $E462.

-The last stage of the VBI code (executed through the JMP $E462) now restores all registers and ends the NMI with an "RTI" instruction.

-When analyzing the OS code I realized that handling of ATRACT mode and the first system timer could be optimized for speed.
-So the first approach was quite simple:

-Install an immediate VBI handler that implements the code of the OS's immediate handler, but faster, and then do a JMP $E462 to end the VBI.
-Actually, the current implementation first checks if the CRITIC flag is set.
-If it's clear the immediate VBI handler exits immediately with a JMP $E45F and the standard OS immediate handler is used.
-Only if the CRITIC flag is set (during SIO operations), the faster VBI handler is used.

-To avoid compatibility problems this immediate VBI handler is only installed if the speed is higher than 80kbit and replaced by the previously installed immediate VBI handler at the end of each SIO operation.

-This first approach has several benefits:
-- SIO operations run fine up to 110kbit
-- Patching of the OS is not needed, therefore 110kbit is even possible when using the highspeed SIO code in applications (for example in MyPicoDos), and these applications even work with the old OS rev. A/B

-To reliably get 126kbit/sec another approach is needed:

-Saving all the registers onto the stack and jumping through the immediate VBI handler vector needs too much time - we have a maximum of 140 (actually 141, but that's another story) CPU cycles available for each byte.
-So every cycle counts.

-So the second approach replaces the very first stage of the original NMI handler with it's own, faster code.

-Like the original code it first checks if the NMI was caused by a DLI and in this case runs the DLI handler.

-Otherwise it only saves the A register to the stack and checks the CRITIC flag.
-If it's clear, it saves all other registers onto the stack and starts the immediate VBI handler (vector $0222), like the original OS code.
-The only difference here is that the new code needs 5 more cycles (for checking CRITIC) before the original $0222 vector is run.

-If CRITIC is set, the code continues incrementing the system clock and checking the first system timer.
-If the system timer reaches zero, the X and Y registers are also saved onto the stack and the system timer vector is called.
-Since the system timer vector is only used to handle timeouts (which is an error condition), this means we saved several cycles (storing/restoring the X and Y registers) in case of normal operations.

-These change was enough to make reliable 126kbit transmission possible.
-Well, OK, the SIO code also had to be optimized a little bit, otherwise it would not work if ANTIC DMA was enabled.
-But after optimizing the SIO code, this scheme works very well :-)
+The highspeed SIO code uses a simple approach which works with all currently available OSes:

+During SIO it installs an immediate VBI handler (in $0222/$0223) which handles SIO timeouts (using timeout counters in the zeropage, to save cycles) and increments RTCLOK ($14, $13 - overflows of
+$13 and incrementing $12 is handled outside of the VBI handler, again to save some cycles).
+Then it exits NMI processing with a "PLA TAY PLA TAX PLA RTI" sequence.

+In the worst case (all counters overflowing) the immediate VBI handler code needs 48 CPU cycles (best case is 38 cycles).
+With the NMI/OS overhead of 38 cycles (stock XL OS) or 45 cycles ("old" rev. A OS) the maximum delay is 93 CPU cycles.

+After SIO is finished the original immediate VBI handler is restored, of course.

+The only thing missing in the VBI code, compared to the original OS VBI code is handling ATRACT mode.
+So, in theory, it might be possible that running a long-copy session for several hours may result in an image burned into the CRT.
+Although this risk is not too high you have been warned, so use this patch at your own risk.

 Please note: At 126kbit/sec the Atari is extremely close to it's limit.
 At standard "GRAPHICS 0" mode Antic steals a lot of cycles, but there